benkwokcy/pong/README.md

 - Add instructions at the bottom
 - Add start menu
 - Separate the collision detection from the objects
-- Let collision account for side hits vs top hits vs corner hits
+- Let collision account for hits at the top of the paddle

 ## Dependencies